KerbaeAdAstra/KerbalFuture/CONTRIBUTING.md

 # Contributing to Kerbal Future

 First of all, thank you for considering contributing to Kerbal Future.
-We're a small team - only six people at the moment - so we can and will appreciate all the help we can get.
+We're a small team - only seven people at the moment - so we can and will appreciate all the help we can get.

 Following these guidelines tells us that you respect our time.
 In turn, we'll reciprocate that respect by addressing your issue in a timely and friendly fashion.

 Kerbal Future is an open source project and we welcome contributions from the open source community.
 There are many ways to contribute; tutorials, documentation, bug reports - and, of course, writing code to be integrated into Kerbal Future itself.

 Please don't use the issue tracker for support, questions, or other miscellany.
-The official IRC channel (#kerbaeadastra on Freenode) can help you with your issue.
+The official Discord server, located [here](https://discord.gg/hRv6yq8), can help you with your issue.

 ## Ground Rules

 There is only one important ground rule, and it is as follows:
 > Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-See our [Code of Conduct](http://35.190.136.99:3000/KerbaeAdAstra/KerbalFuture/blob/Documentation/CODE_OF_CONDUCT.md).
+See our [Code of Conduct](https://repo.nothuman.online/KerbaeAdAstra/KerbalFuture/blob/Documentation/CODE_OF_CONDUCT.md).

 ## Contributing